A New Employment Tax?! WHAT?!

 What are you responsible to pay?

 You may ask “How will I file and pay this?” - Good question, the state hasn’t really decided yet!
 Don’t worry, we’ll let you know when we know!
-What we do know is that the first “file and pay” will be due in October 2019 and will be through MassTaxConnect.
+What we do know is that the first “file and pay” will be due by January 30th, 2020 and will be through MassTaxConnect.
+It is likely that your payroll processing company will file this, but be aware that if you have to include subcontractors in the filing, you will need to file an amended return as the payroll company does now know these numbers.

 Check out this handy calculator the state has provided for us!
 We don’t say this too often, but the state has provided something pretty helpful!